-Gabriel Benincasa is a corporate attorney in Holland & Knight's Washington, D.C., office.
+Gabriel Benincasa is a corporate attorney in Holland & Knight's New York office.
 Mr. Benincasa brings more than 20 years of experience in senior leadership roles in legal, risk and compliance in the financial sector.

 Mr. Benincasa has a long history of helping companies revamp their legal, compliance and risk structures while influencing the corporate cultures to comply with the heightened regulatory scrutiny.
 He has extensive knowledge of capital markets, especially concerning environmental, social and corporate governance (ESG), regulation of brokers/dealers and other financial regulations.

 Mr. Benincasa also has significant knowledge of fixed income, equities, derivatives and structured products.
 He also has transactional experience in mergers and acquisitions (M&A), initial public offerings (IPOs) and insolvency, and worked on the bail-out of Long-Term Capital Management (LTCM), secondary trading, anti-money laundering, the Foreign Corrupt Practices Act (FCPA), Sarbanes-Oxley Act of 2002 (SOX), Dodd-Frank Wall Street Reform Act and Consumer Protection Act, and the Volcker Rule.
 Mr. Benincasa also has Financial Industry Regulatory Authority (FINRA) qualifications in Series 3, 7, 24 and 99.